DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 ---
-title: "Teacher pay"
+title: "Teacher pay and benefits"
-heading: "Teacher pay"
+heading: "Teacher pay and benefits"
 description: |-
   All qualified teachers will have a starting salary of at least £30,000 (or higher in London).
 Find out about teacher pay ranges and more benefits of teaching.
 date: "2021-06-24"